polarstoat/spigot-updater/README.md

 2. Run `update.command`

    It will take some time.
-When finished, there will be a `spigot-X.X.X.jar` file in the server folder.
+When finished, there will be a `spigot-X.jar` file in the server folder.

 3. Run `start.command`